-Mayer, Salovey and Caruso have worked on creating tests for Emotional Intelligence based on their definition.
-However, the ability to regulate emotions in logical manner is not the only ability tested.
+Mayer, Salovey and Caruso have worked on creating tests for Emotional Intelligence based on their definition because an emotional view of emotional intelligence makes it impossible to pin down.
+The ability to regulate emotions in a logical manner is not the only ability tested.
 In fact, the actual constructs of the test have been changing.
 The first version of the Emotional Intelligence test measured emotional creativity, social intelligence and ability to perceive non-verbal cues.
 However, the more recent Mayer-Salovey-Caruso Emotional Intelligence Test (MSCEIT) has shifted to a more intellectual measurement of emotions.
-It measures perception of emotion; emotional facilitation of thinking; Understanding/analyzing emotions; and reflective regulations of emotions.
+It measures perception of emotion; emotional facilitation of thinking; understanding/analyzing emotions; and reflective regulations of emotions.

 These “emotional” skills are assessed through answering multiple choice scenario questions that are validated by the choice that academics in the field of emotional intelligence would choose.
 But the answer selection is still extremely subjective.
 The best answer for people living in the United States that are upper middle class with college education would likely match the choice of the experts.
 But it may not be the best answer for other classes of people in the United States, or even wealthy and educated people living in Mexico.
 The best answers need to be validated for the each group being tested.